-10.0 Monitoring and Enforcement in the Wreckfish ITQ Program
+8 Monitoring and Enforcement in the Wreckfish ITQ Program

 According to Section 303A(c)(1)(H) of the Magnuson-Stevens Act, each LAPP must include "an effective system for enforcement, monitoring, and management of the program, including the use of observers or electronic monitoring systems."
-Wide-spread non-compliance can adversely affect the ability of other CSP attributes to achieve their desired goals and objectives.
+Widespread non-compliance can adversely affect the ability of other CSP attributes to achieve their desired goals and objectives.
 This section assesses whether the current enforcement provisions and activities, including resources for conducting the latter, are sufficient to ensure a high rate of compliance with program requirements.

-Current law enforcement monitoring requires that permitted wreckfish vessels must land their catch between 8 am and 6 pm and only at office of law enforcement (OLE) approved landing sites.
-The cost of enforcement of the program is estimated to be \$10,500 per year.
+Current regulations require that permitted wreckfish vessels must land their catch between 8 am and 6 pm and only at Office of Law Enforcement approved landing sites.
+The cost of enforcement of the program is estimated to be \$10,500 per year (NOAA Office of Law Enforcement Southeast Division).
 This amount represents a maximum of 5% of work time for two federal ZA-3 senior officers with one each in two main areas where wreckfish are landed.
 Additionally, \$1,000 was added to the officers' salary for costs such as fuel and materials related to any enforcement and compliance efforts.

-If the wreckfish ITQ program was upgraded to an electronic web-based system, the system could ease enforcement through a variety of mechanisms.
-In the other catch share programs managed by SERO, the online system is used to send notifications to enforcement about landings and allow for the submission and approval of landing locations.
+If the Wreckfish ITQ program was upgraded to an electronic web-based system, the system could ease enforcement through a variety of mechanisms.
+In the other catch share programs managed by SERO, the online system is used to send notifications to enforcement about landings and allow for the submission and approval of landing locations online.
 Additional benefits that could be realized from an electronic system may be but are not limited to offload notices, landings history verification, and auditing of catch records.

-11.0 Administration and Cost Recovery in the Wreckfish ITQ Program
+9 Administration and Cost Recovery in the Wreckfish ITQ Program